ttulttul/ComfyUI-FlowMatching-Upscaler/README.md

 - Optional dilated refinement mimics the all-in-one node’s global touch-up step.
 - The seed input lets you deterministically perturb or randomise individual stages.
-- Outputs include the updated seed (ready for the next stage) plus passthrough model/conditioning handles to simplify chaining.
+- Outputs include the updated seed, the latent fed into the sampler (`presampler_latent`), and passthrough model/conditioning handles to simplify chaining.
 - Stage nodes also display the live thumbnail preview via the shared frontend extension.